Twitter brings back election labels for 2020 US candidates

 Labels will be used only for general election candidates and will start appearing once candidates have won their parties’ primaries or have otherwise qualified for the general election ballot.

 Twitter said it will apply the labels in House, Senate and gubernatorial races.
 Presidential candidates are not included in Twitter’s new policies.
-Twitter didn’t say why.
-Nor did it say whether it would extend labels to elections abroad.
+The 2020 presidential candidates are already all verified and Twitter says if more join the race, they will get verified too.
+The company says it won’t apply election labels to presidential candidates but may do so down the road.

-Major presidential candidates already have blue checkmarks to indicate that Twitter has checked that they are who they say they are.
+Major presidential candidates already have blue check marks to indicate that Twitter has confirmed the accounts are legitimate.
 Many candidates for House, Senate and gubernatorial races have them as well.

 Twitter said Thursday it will verify additional accounts, even if candidates do not seek them, by working with the nonprofit, nonpartisan Ballotpedia.
 Twitter said the verifications will happen on a rolling basis as candidates qualify for next year’s primaries.